With hacking an ever increasing issue online, below are some tips on how to keep your account secure.

 If anyone claiming to be associated with CoinCorner requests this information then please Contact Us immediately.

-Only contact CoinCorner by emailing email@example.com or via our Contact Us page.
-Fake customer service numbers and pages are on the increase, so please be careful to verify any information you find via forums, social media and online adverts.
+Only contact CoinCorner by emailing firstname.lastname@example.org or via our Contact Us page.
+Fake customer service numbers and pages are on the increase, so please be sure to verify any information you find on forums, social media and online adverts.

 Use a complex and unique password that is not shared or similar to any you use on any other websites.
 Click here for some advice on creating a strong password.
 It's also a good idea to change your password periodically (about every 3 months) and use a completely new password each time.